-- 5.124 All land developed in the Aston RIS since the BDP was adopted is compliant with Policy TP18 which restricts development to uses falling within Use Classes B1 and B2 and complementary facilities. - 5.125 The development of an education teaching building (2013/06698/PA) on 0.33ha of land on the Technology Park in the Longbridge RIS in 2014/15 is not directly in accordance with the RIS policies of the AAP.
+5.133 All land developed in the Aston RIS since the BDP was adopted is compliant with Policy TP18 which restricts development to uses falling within Use Classes B1 and B2 and complementary facilities.

+- 5.134 The development of an education teaching building (2013/06698/PA) on 0.33ha of land on the Technology Park in the Longbridge RIS in 2014/15 is not directly in accordance with the RIS policies of the AAP.
 However, the college formerly occupied a 1 ha site on Bristol Road South that is also allocated as RIS land.
 As the site is only 0.33ha in size, the development has resulted in a net gain of 0.67ha of RIS for employment land purposes.
-0.45ha of land was also developed in 2012/13 in Longbridge RIS for the Factory young people's centre, although this was approved prior to the commencement of the BDP plan period (2010/05066/PA). - 5.126 A veterinary referral and research centre, classed as a Sui Generis use, was approved in Longbridge RIS in November 2021 (2021/07145/PA), however because research and development (previously falling within the B1(b) use class) was a major element of the proposal it was determined to be appropriate development within the RIS. - 5.127 A bed and breakfast development was approved within Aston RIS in 2020 (2018/08994/PA), however this was in connection with an existing social club that has been in operation since before the RIS was designated, and the accommodation has a role in supporting the wider industrial businesses.
-A sequential assessment was also provided which demonstrated that the development could not be located elsewhere.
+0.45ha of land was also developed in 2012/13 in Longbridge RIS for the Factory young people's centre, although this was approved prior to the commencement of the BDP plan period (2010/05066/PA). - 5.135 A veterinary referral and research centre, classed as a Sui Generis use, was approved in Longbridge RIS in November 2021 (2021/07145/PA), however because research and development (previously falling within the B1(b) use class) was a major element of the proposal it was determined to be appropriate development within the RIS. - 5.136 A bed and breakfast development was approved within Aston RIS in 2020 (2018/08994/PA), however this was in connection with an existing social club that has been in operation since before the RIS was designated, and the accommodation has a role in supporting the wider industrial businesses.
+A sequential assessment was also provided which demonstrated that the development could not be located elsewhere. - 5.137 Approximately 4.75ha of the West Works at Longbridge RIS was approved for residential development in June 2022 (2021/06547/PA), part of which is now under construction (2022/05654/PA).